 Certificate in Risk Management & Business Continuity

-Managing Risk to Protect Your Organization and Maximise Performance
+Managing Risk to Protect Your Organization and Maximize Performance

-There are ISO Standards which provide frameworks for overall risk management and also ICT “ensuring that the ICT services are as resilient as appropriate and can be recovered to pre-determined levels within timescales required and agreed by the organization”.
-ISO standards always follow Deming’s Plan-Do-Check-Act (PDCA) cycle.
+There are ISO standards available that provide frameworks for overall risk management and ICT resilience, which ensure that ICT services are as robust as necessary and can be recovered to predetermined levels within agreed timelines.
+These standards adhere to Deming’s Plan-Do-Check-Act (PDCA) cycle.

 AZTech Training & Consultancy